-I just spotted The ‘Three Rs’ of Influencer Management: PR, AR, and IR, which summarizes the relationship between the key formers of influencer relations.
+I spotted an article The ‘Three Rs’ of Influencer Management: PR, AR, and IR, which summarizes the relationship between the key formers of influencer relations.

-It’s especially useful for a very comprehensive list of resources, and for some outlines of Lighthouse and similar firms.
+It’s especially useful for a comprehensive list of resources available in 2005, and for some outlines of my company, Lighthouse, and similar firms.

 Sadly, ARInsights doesn’t get a mention.
-This is one of two firms established from the wreckage of SageCircle: the other is Analyst Strategy Group.
-Most of the people involved in SageCircle ended up in neither firm, inclusing founder Carter Lusher, and neither firm is replicating SageCircle’s model.
+This is one of two firms established from the closure of SageCircle: the other is Analyst Strategy Group.
+Most of the people involved in SageCircle ended up in neither firm, including founder Carter Lusher, and neither firm is replicating SageCircle’s model.
 ARInsights is developing the ARchitect database, while ASG offers consultancy based on SageCircle’s intellectual property.
-Unlike KCG, which serves firms of all sizes, ARinsights and Analyst Strategy seems to be focussed on the 25 or so firms with the largest commitment to analyst relations.
+Unlike KCG, which serves firms of all sizes, ARinsights and Analyst Strategy seem to be initially focussed on the 25 or so firms with the largest commitment to analyst relations.